 When you train a message in the Spam or Junk mailbox as good, SpamSieve normally moves it back to your inbox.
 (You can adjust this behavior using the Change Settings command.)
+If the messages are not going to the inbox, see the Why does a message disappear or go back to the spam mailbox after I train it as good? section.

 If you have multiple mail accounts, you may sometimes find that SpamSieve moved the message to the inbox of a different account than the account that received the message.